NathaelB/NathaelB/README.md

 # 👋 Hi there !
 Hello my name is Bonnal Nathaël, currently a DevOps student at Polytech Montpellier 🌟.
 I'm developing various projects around tech, and I'm passionate about IT in areas like cloud, web, research.

-Today I'm putting all my skills to the test at OOMADE and Hypolia as a DevOps Engineer!
+Today I'm putting all my skills to the test at ParcelChain and Libreconnect as a Software Engineer!

 You can find projects on my Github which mixes mathematics and programming where I use various languages such as Typescript, Rust, Kotlin or OCaml to put my theoretical knowledge into practice! 🚀